Rahulnakarani/RahulBookStore/RahulBookStore/README.txt

 Included product in UnitOfWork and IUnitOfWork

 2023-11-16 2015
-Runnning Final Buid for the day
+Runnning Final Build for the day
 Build is successful

+2023-11-17 1648
+Ceated ProductController.cs in Admin Area.
+Added IUnitofWork and WebHostEnvironment object Created ProductVM in RahulBooks.Models